matheus-pereira/elric/packages/jest-core/README.md

-# @jest/core
+# @elric/core

-Jest is currently working on providing a programmatic API.
+elric is currently working on providing a programmatic API.
 This is under development, and usage of this package directly is currently not supported.